 Research

-Project 1 (Completed): Understanding the effect of two cytokinin types; cis-Zeatin and trans-zeatin in delaying leaf senescence in tomato under salt stress
+This project examined the effects of two cytokinin types; cis-Zeatin and trans-Zeatin in delaying leaf senescence in tomato plants exposed to salt stress.

 Approach: